Brandt Snedeker: 2012: PGA Tour FedEx Cup winner

-2013
+2013: More success

 Snedeker began his 2013 season with three top-3 finishes in his first four tournaments: third at the Hyundai Tournament of Champions, tied for second at the Farmers Insurance Open, and solo second at the Waste Management Phoenix Open.
 He then won in his fifth start of the year, the AT&T Pebble Beach National Pro-Am and moved up to a career-high 4th in the Official World Golf Ranking.
 He pulled out of the WGC-Accenture Match Play Championship the following week, citing a rib injury.
 He was later diagnosed with "low bone turnover" and began taking daily injections to increase his bone mass.
 He had top-10 finishes at the Masters Tournament (T-6), the Players Championship (T-8), and the AT&T National (T-8), before winning his second tournament of the season at the RBC Canadian Open.
 Snedeker spent the entire 2013 PGA Tour season inside the top 10 of the World Golf Rankings.

-2014
+2014-2015: Decline and comeback

 Snedeker had only three top-10 finishes on the tour in 2014, with a best finish of T-5 at the Wyndham Championship.
 He finished 86th on the FedEx Cup points list and 60th on the money list.

-2015

 After a winless 2014 including many missed cut and rare top-ten finishes, Snedeker worked in the off-season with his coach Butch Harmon to find new sensation in his swing and especially new mental strength.
 This hard work finally paid off at the AT&T Pebble Beach National Pro-Am, where Snedeker won for the second time in three years with the score of −22, three strokes ahead of Nick Watney.
 This was the seventh PGA Tour title for Snedeker and the victory lifted him back in the top 50 in the World Ranking.

 Snedeker was back to his consistent ways in the 2015 PGA Tour season with frequent places in the top-10 of events.
 Three ties for 10th occurred early in the season at the Shriners Hospitals for Children Open, WGC-HSBC Champions, and the Waste Management Phoenix Open.
 After missing the cut at both the 2015 Masters Tournament and The Players Championship, Snedeker, finished tied for 2nd at the Crowne Plaza Invitational at Colonial, tied for 6th at the AT&T Byron Nelson and solo 8th at the U.S. Open at Chambers Bay.